+1 514 943-8383

 Which tilts to the sides; particularly important when analyzing the movements of the head

 Contrary to the truth, action to lie, to twist the truth, omitting details

 The accumulation of images in our mind, allowing the reading of nonverbal communication

-This is one of two forms of micro-movements, the other form of micro-movements being that made by micro-reactions.
+This is one of two forms of micro-movements, the other form of micro-movements being made by micro-reactions.
 Micro-attitudes are different from micro-reactions simply because the hand comes into action when they are expressed.
-We can identify three types of micro-attitudes: micro-scratches, micro-caresses and micro-fixations.
+We can identify three types of micro-attitudes: micro-scratches, micro-caresses, and micro-fixations.